shawon1fb/EasyXConnect/README.md

 ## License

-EasyConnect is available under the MIT license.
+EasyXConnect is available under the MIT license.
 See the LICENSE file for more info.

 ## Support